 M:I:5 – Maßstab 1:5 (1997)

 This was released on Profan – my all time favourite techno record label, from Cologne, Germany.
-Minimal but warm, weird but funky, it loops on forever but it seems to have a sense of humour.
-There’s not much like this.
-Listen
+Minimal but warm, weird but funky, it loops on forever without doing much but it seems to have a sense of humour.
+There’s not much like it.

 The Shaggs – Philosophy of the World (1969)

-After a long and fruitless search for music that was music made by people that can barely play, with more hope than ability… I finally came across this album.
+After a long and fruitless search for music that was music made by people with more hope than ability who can barely play … I finally came across this album.
+It sounds like three people in a room each playing their own song, it sends most people running away with their hands over their ears.
+Frank Zappa loves it.
 It literally changed my musical world.
-Listen

 What is your favourite sound?